QuantEcon/lecture-source-py/source/rst/orth_proj.rst

     \end{aligned}

-Numerical routines would in this case use the alternative form :math:`R \hat \beta = Q' y` and back substitution
+Numerical routines would in this case use the alternative form :math:`R \hat \beta = Q' y` and back substitution.